-21. Graphical presentation of the effects can be improved from that supported by plot.gam().
-We can, for instance, present the age curve to describe the "mean" incidence rates by age, averaged over the 54 years.
-For that purpose we need to merge the intercept with the age effect.
-The period curve will be expressed in terms of rate ratios in relation to the fitted baseline rate, as determined by the model intercept.
+22. Graphical presentation of the effects using plot.gam() can be improved.
+For instance, we may present the age effect to describe the "mean" incidence rates by age, averaged over the whole time span of 54 years.
+This is obtained by adding the estimated intercept to the estimated smooth curve for the age effect and showing the antilogarithms of the ordinates of the curve.
+For that purpose we need to extract the intercept and modify the labels of the y-axis accordingly.
+The estimated period curve can also be expressed in terms of relative indidence rates in relation to the fitted baseline rate, as determined by the model intercept.